ddlee19/q3-idi-clinic/angular-ui/README.md

 * **e2e**: Folder containing the end-to-end tests for the application.
 (Not currently used or implemented by the team.)

-* **semantic**: Folder containing a copy of the [Semantic UI](https://semantic-ui.com/kitchen-sink.html) JavaScript library.
-This should be fixed/adjusted in the future so the project only uses Semantic through imported node modules.

 * **src**: Folder containing the source files and logic for the application.

 * **angular.json**: The Angular project configuration file.